sujith3g/sujith3g.github.io/_posts/2016-05-23-How-to-resize-a-LVM-partition-to-increase-virtual-disk-of-VM-instance.md

 ### Get Gparted and resize the partition.

 For gparted we can either use Gparted.iso or any of ubuntu live CD.
-I'm using an bootable USB stick with Ubuntu live CD iso.
+I'm using a bootable USB stick with Ubuntu live CD iso.

->> For choosing/changing the boot order/device, We have to increase the boot delay in Options -> Boot options -> Power on Boot Delay.
+> For choosing/changing the boot order/device for virtual instance, We have to increase the boot delay in Options -> Boot options -> Power on Boot Delay.
->> This will allow us to see the boot screen for the specified no. of milliseconds.
+> This will allow us to see the boot screen for the specified no. of milliseconds.

 In Gparetd first resize the extended partition, then resize the LVM.